gabrielacrpacheco/Rainwater-harvesting-in-the-urban-context-considering-deep-uncertainties/README.md

       - Determination of the utility expenses for producing the consumed water volume per type of household and for all of them (utility expense);
       - Determination of economic indicators;
           - For the utility: BCR (benefit cost rate), BCM (benefit cost rate modified);
-          - For users: BCR (benefit cost rate), NPV (net present value), NPVV (net present value per volume of rainwater consumed)
+          - For users: BCR (benefit cost rate), NPV (net present value), NPVV (net present value per volume of rainwater consumed).